We judge ourselves by what we know we’re capable of

 “If we had done a few things differently, within our control, we could have sold it for $600m.”

-People will judge us on what we’ve done; we will judge ourselves on what we know we could have done.
+In that moment I realised something that will stick with me for the rest of my life: People will judge us on what we’ve done; we will judge ourselves on what we know we could have done.

 So often we place our own expectations for our lives onto others.
 But everyone has a different set of expectations.
 It’s futile to place your own on someone else.
 Or to expect someone else to want to live the way you do.
+The better choice is to try and understand their perspective deeply:

 - What are their expectations?